 Jesus and the Poor

-We need to read again how Jesus taught by giving us an example of how to live.
+We need should read again how Jesus taught by giving us an example of how to live.
 He gave instructions about how we should behave when (not if) we give alms (Matt.
 6:1-4).
 He said we should give in simplicity (see also Rom.
 12:8)– no fanfare.
 Our left hand isn’t to know what our right hand is doing (not make it a big deal even in your own mind).
 He said your Father sees you do these things in secret and will reward you openly.
 He spoke of storing up treasure in heaven instead of on earth and where your treasure is there will your heart be also (Matt.
 6:19-20).
 He said in Luke 14:13 “But when you give a feast, invite the poor, the maimed, the lame, the blind.
 And you will be blessed, because they cannot repay you; for you shall be repaid at the resurrection of the just.”
 No strings were to be attached in our giving– no “quid pro quo.”

 He said, “Give, and it will be given to you: good measure, pressed down, shaken together, and running over will be put into your bosom.
 For with the same measure that you use, it will be measured back to you” (Luke 6:38).
 The motivation for giving was to be pure unfeigned love.